sergeballif/sergeballif.github.io/play.md

 Desmos is the graphing calculator I could only dream of having when I went through high school.
 It has a beautiful layout, it solves equations (numerically), it works with lists, and it can plot implicit functions and inequalities.
 Best of all, it's freely available to use in a web browser or as a mobile app.
 How good do I think it is?
 Well, if you gave me the option of a $\$100$ TI calculator or the free Desmos app for my phone, I would certainly chose the Desmos app.

 In this post I will highlight some of my favorite capabilities of Desmos.
+Throughout these examples, be sure to notice that calculator just begs for you to experiment and make changes as you go.

 ## What Can the Desmos Calculator do?